dzufferey/dzufferey.github.io/concurrency_theory_2019/notes/notes_11.md

 }
 ```

-The first part is to partially instrument for our semantics (read/write, loops):
+The first part is to partially instrumented for our semantics (read/write, loops):
 ```c
 sum(global int[] a, int size, global int[] tmp_sum, global int* sum) {